-The concomitant use of Aleve with other drugs can result in a variety of Naproxen interactions.
-It is important that patients are aware of the various Naproxen drug interactions with common drugs such as Xanax, Tylenol, Acetaminophen, etc. This article serves as an informational guide about different Naproxen drug interactions and the side effects Naproxen induces during the interaction.
+The concomitant use of Aleve with other drugs can result in a variety of Naprosyn interactions.
+Patients must be aware of the various Naprosyn drug interactions, such as Naproxen and alcohol, as well as with common drugs such as Ibuprofen, Tylenol, Acetaminophen, etc. This article serves as an informational guide about different Naproxen interactions and the side effects the drug induces during the interaction.

 - Holes in the stomach or intestine

 - Low red blood cell count, which can cause fatigue, lethargy, and weakness

 People taking non-steroidal anti-inflammatory drugs (NSAIDs), such as Naprosyn, must be aware of the risks of its concomitant use with other medications.
 Moreover, users might have a higher risk of having a stroke or a heart attack.
 Therefore one should be extremely cautious about one’s health and consult with a doctor before combining Aleve with other drugs.